I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Origin of the Top Hat

-As with many fashion items, the day the top hat first saw the light of day is difficult to pin down.
-One origin is based on a story of doubtful authenticity that involved a haberdasher named John Hetherington stepping out onto the streets of London wearing a topper.
+As with many fashion items, when the top hat first saw the light of day is difficult to pin down.
+One origin of doubtful authenticity is based on a story that involved a haberdasher named John Hetherington.
+Hetherington was among the first people to step out onto the streets of London wearing a topper.

 The narrative is attributed to both The Times and St. James's Gazette and has Hetherington surrounded by a crowd in awe of the "tall structure having a shining lustre, and calculated to frighten timid people" (The Times, allegedly).
 The story continues that, after a riot, charges were laid against Hetherington for breach of the peace.

-It's more likely the top hat evolved from the sugarloaf, or capotain, hat that was popular headgear for women and men in the late 16th to mid-17th centuries.
-And, it's also likely that the bragging rights for inventing the chapeau in question was a man named George Dunnage, who turned one out of his hatter's shop in 1793.
+It's more likely the top hat evolved from the sugarloaf (or capotain) hat that was popular headgear for women and men in the late 16th to mid-17th centuries.
+It's also likely that the bragging rights for inventing the chapeau in question was a man named George Dunnage, who turned one out of his hatter's shop in 1793.